12 Proven ways to speed up your WooCommerce store

 Optimize your images

 Images are an integral part of any online store.
+So are promotional materials, which is why choosing efficient promo video templates that are easy to load and visually appealing is essential.
 We need to see what we’re buying so images are essential.

 In fact, according to the Web Almanac, images are the largest contributor to page weight: